fleetdm/fleet/handbook/digital-experience/how-to-submit-and-publish-an-article.md

 ## Who can publish articles?

 Everyone is welcome to suggest article ideas or submit drafts.
-To suggest an article, open an issue in the Fleet repo using the article suggestion template (TODO), include a summary, and tag Tim Kern.
+Reach out to Tim Kern in [#help-content-calendar](https://fleetdm.slack.com/archives/C03PH3BBVSM) on Slack, and include a summary of your idea in the thread.

 ## Communication

-Use [#help-content-calendar](https://fleetdm.slack.com/archives/C03PH3BBVSM) on Slack for questions and updates related to articles.
+Use the [#help-content-calendar](https://fleetdm.slack.com/archives/C03PH3BBVSM) channel in Slack for questions and updates related to articles.

 ## Schedule